-Ken Kuyler is a frontier boy, a young man, and, ultimately, a seasoned woodsman, ensconced in his beloved hidden valley, a place surrounded and yet strangely, nay, magically removed, from the violence around it.
+In Book One, Ken Kuyler is an adventurous frontier boy, a daring young man, and, ultimately, a seasoned woodsman ensconced in his beloved hidden valley, a place surrounded and yet strangely removed, from the violence around it.

 In 1740 comes the War of the Austrian Succession.
 Colonial folks might not have known or cared who sat on the throne of Austria, most couldn’t have found Austria on a map, but with England and France on opposite sides of what was a major European conflict, the war quickly spills into the North American colonies.

 Facing a fierce onslaught of French and Indians from the north, the Dutch and the British are uneasy allies.
-The Dutch resent their British conquerors, the Brits are disdainful of the Dutch.
-Kuyler, a proud Dutchman and experienced woodsman, shares his people’s antipathy toward the Brits, but understands the allies must stand together against the common foe.
+The Dutch resent their British conquerors, the British are disdainful of the Dutch.
+Kuyler, a proud Dutchman, shares his people’s antipathy toward the British, but understands the allies must stand together against the common foe.